 SQL Server Azure Virtual Machines DBMS deployment for SAP NetWeaver

 This document covers several different areas to consider when deploying SQL Server for SAP workload in Azure IaaS.
-As a precondition to this document, you should have read the document Considerations for Azure Virtual Machines DBMS deployment for SAP workload as well as other guides in the SAP workload on Azure documentation.
+As a precondition to this document, you should have read the document Considerations for Azure Virtual Machines DBMS deployment for SAP workload and other guides in the SAP workload on Azure documentation.

 The scope of this document is the Windows version on SQL Server.
 SAP is not supporting the Linux version of SQL Server with any of the SAP software.
 The document is not discussing Microsoft Azure SQL Database, which is a Platform as a Service offer of the Microsoft Azure Platform.
 The discussion in this paper is about running the SQL Server product as it is known for on-premises deployments in Azure Virtual Machines, leveraging the Infrastructure as a Service capability of Azure.
 Database capabilities and functionality between these two offers are different and should not be mixed up with each other.
 See also: https://azure.microsoft.com/services/sql-database/